-- IP based Software Defined Video Networking platforms; - IT based workflow and "Cloud" services Ultra HD and HDR, delivering an immersive viewing experience from production to playout; - VUE Anywhere securely extending operational intelligence, real-time control and workflow efficiency over the network to virtually anywhere, enabling operator WFH - Media flow on premier "Cloud" solutions; - Media eXchange compression platform; - XPS Real-time UHD/HD Video Streaming Platform broadcast quality video encoding at ultra-low latencies for mission-critical applications, Esports, Live interviews; - DreamCatcher IP based instant replay & Bravo live production suite; and - evertzAV network based, high quality audio visual solutions.
+- IP based Software Defined Video Networking platforms; - IT based workflow and "Cloud" services Ultra HD and HDR, delivering an immersive viewing experience from production to playout; - VUE Anywhere securely extending operational intelligence, real-time control and workflow efficiency over the network to virtually anywhere, enabling operator WFH - · Media flow on premier Cloud solutions; - Media eXchange compression platform; - · DreamCatcher IP based instant replay & Bravo live production suite; and - evertzAV network based, high quality audio visual solutions.

-These technologies provide superior solutions enabling our customers to address and implement complex multi-platform solutions, including the expansion of their remote operation capabilities, the implementation of WFM virtual operations anywhere and to efficiently transition to evolving IP & IT based solutions including "Cloud" services.
+These technologies provide superior solutions enabling our customers to address and implement complex multi-platform solutions, including the expansion of their remote operation capabilities, the implementation of "work-from-home" virtual operations anywhere and to efficiently transition to evolving IP & IT based solutions including "Cloud" services.

-We enter fiscal 2022 with significant pent up demand for our solutions and momentum of Evertz IP, IT & "Cloud" based solutions Designed, Delivered, Deployed and Extended with influential industry leaders across the world.
+We enter fiscal 2023 with significant momentum and demand for our solutions of Evertz IP, IT & "Cloud" based solutions Designed, Delivered, Deployed and Extended with influential industry leaders across the world.
 As a leading innovator and one of the largest pure players in our technology sector, we believe Evertz is in a position of strength to provide solutions to customers and deliver to shareholders!

-We would like to take this opportunity, particularly during this challenging time, to thank our employees, channel partners, customers and shareholders for their continued support and we look forward to a safe, healthy and successful future.
+We would like to take this opportunity to thank our employees, channel partners, customers and shareholders for their continued support and we look forward to a safe, healthy and successful future.